Frequently Asked Questions About Loans

 What is a debt‑to‑income (DTI) ratio?

 Your DTI ratio is the percentage of your gross monthly income that goes toward existing debt payments.
 Lenders use it to judge whether adding another monthly obligation is realistic for your budget.
-Most lenders prefer a DTI below 43%, and the lower it is, the stronger your application looks.
+Most prefer a DTI below 43%, and the lower it is, the stronger your application looks.

 How do I calculate my DTI?